issa-project/issa-pipeline/environment/containers/entity-fishing/README.md

 This folder provides scripts to install original docker image and run docker container for *entity-fishing* NER.

-To pull the entity-foshing docker image run:
+To pull the entity-fishing docker image and download the language models run:

 <code>install-entity-fishing.sh</code>

-To download the language models data run:
+To only download the language models data run:

 <code>install-models.sh</code>